Carbowix/Cleve/README.md

 ### Invalid Token even when loaded though .env file
 It is most likely the `.env` file is either still named `.env.example` which you should change to `.env` or the file is not in the `src` folder.
 Otherwise your bot token is actually invalid.

+### Unexpected Token 'S' at position 0
+If you are getting that error, it is most likely you are using `replit` as your hosting environment and unfortunately the API of brainshop does not support it and considers it as spam request.
+Your likely solution to find another hosting platform.

 ## Credits
 - Thanks [BrainshopAI](http://brainshop.ai/) for providing free/fast clever bot API